 The information these images provide can help establish whether there's more than one baby and can help confirm gestational age, two factors that can affect AFP levels.
 An advanced ultrasound also can detect signs of spina bifida, such as an open spine or particular features in your baby's brain that indicate spina bifida.

-In expert hands, ultrasound today is quite effective in detecting spina bifida and assessing its severity.
-Ultrasound is safe for both mother and baby.
+In expert hands, ultrasound is quite effective in detecting spina bifida and assessing its severity.

 If a blood test shows high levels of AFP in your blood but the ultrasound is normal, your doctor may offer amniocentesis.
 During amniocentesis, your doctor uses a needle to remove a sample of fluid from the amniotic sac that surrounds the baby.

-Discuss the risks of this test, including a slight risk of loss of the pregnancy, with your doctor.
+Discuss the risks of amniocentesis, including a slight risk of loss of the pregnancy, with your doctor.